Become a Certified Veterinary Assistant – Study Veterinary Medicine and Work with Veterinarians or other Veterinary Personnel

 Personal Program Manager

 Although the first portion of the program is done in the privacy of your home, you will not be alone.
-An ABC Program Manager will be appointed to you upon enrollment.
+An ABC Program Manager will be appointed to you upon enrollment and they will be with you every step of the way!
 They will be there to guide you through the program, counsel you, answer all your questions, and grade all your exams.
 Your personal Program Manager will contact you shortly after enrollment to get acquainted and welcome you into the program.
-At that time, you will be given the Program Manager's toll free number and email address for future interactions and assistance as you journey through the program.
+At that time, you will be given the Program Manager's toll free number and email address for future interactions and assistance as you journey to become a veterinary assistant.

 Curriculum Description by Stage

+The ABC Veterinary Assistant curriculum is designed to educate you on the essential skills for a career as a veterinary assistant as published by the Association of Veterinary Technician Educators (AVTE).
 The AVTE was founded in 1973 to promote professional education to veterinary technology students in the United States and Canada.
 They advocate the cooperation among organizations, institutions and all of those interested in veterinary technology.
+In addition, the AVTE is credited for campaigning for the practice acts, laws and regulations governing the profession of veterinary technology.

 Here is a brief overview of the ABC Certified Veterinary Assistant Training Curriculum

-In this stage, the fundamentals and the fine points of animal restraint are addressed.
-You will learn the differences of various forms of physical and psychological restraint techniques.
-You will learn the proper placement and removal of different animals from enclosures and the handling of fractious patients.
-You will learn specific restraint methods during the physical examination, the administration of injections and venipuncture.
+In this stage, the fundamentals and the fine points of animal restraint will be addressed.
+You will be given an in-depth explanation of ropes and knots as they pertain to animal restraint, and be educated on the differences of various forms of physical and psychological restraint techniques.
+You will learn the proper placement and removal of different animals from enclosures, the handling of fractious patients, restraint methods during the physical examination and the administration of injections and venipuncture, and how to properly open a patient’s mouth.
 This stage also covers the proper positioning protocols for different animals and the standard veterinary terminology for each of these positions.
-This stage includes two training videos that visually demonstrate restraint techniques for both the cat and dog.

 Click here for a sneak peek at Stage 2

-In this stage, examination room protocol is covered.
-You start with basic examination room preparation, including levels of cleaning and disinfection needed in a medical environment.
-Highlights of this portion of the stage will include obtaining and documenting the patientís history, which includes a history of their chief complaint and a complete medical and environmental history.
-This stage also prepares you to perform physical examinations by learning to record observations, test and monitor vital signs, and determine the patientís weight, respiratory rate, and temperature.
-You also develop an understanding of vaccination protocols, bandaging, permanent identification, and emergency support.
-This stage includes three training videos on how to assist with bandaging and wound care, and how vaccinations work.
+In this stage, examination room protocol will be covered.
+You will learn basic examination room preparation, and patient background and physical examination procedures.
+Highlights of this portion of the stage will include general cleaning and disinfecting, obtaining and documenting the patient’s history, which includes a history of their chief complaint, and a complete medical and environmental history.
+This stage also prepares you to perform physical examinations by learning to record observations, test and monitor vital signs, and determine the patient’s weight, respiratory rate, and temperature.
+You will also develop an understanding of vaccination protocols, bandaging, parasites, anesthetics, spaying and neutering, permanent identification, euthanasia and emergency support.

 Click here for a sneak peek at Stage 3

-In this stage, the use of pharmaceuticals in a veterinary office is addressed.
-Detailed information pertaining to the legal issues in drug handling, specifically the proper prescription labeling and packaging of medications, the correct way to store biological and therapeutic agents, and the efficient performance of inventory control are included.
-You are introduced to very general types and groups of drugs and the difference between prescription and over-the-counter medications.
-You also learn the proper routes and methods of drug and vaccine administration as well as the abbreviations used for writing and filling prescriptions.
-This stage has two training videos to supplement the curriculum.
+In this stage, the use of pharmaceuticals in a veterinary office will be addressed.
+Detailed information pertaining to the legal issues in drug handling, specifically the proper prescription labeling and packaging of medications, the correct way to store biological and therapeutic agents, and the efficient performance of inventory control will be included.
+You will be taught to recognize general types and groups of drugs and the difference between prescription and over-the-counter medications.
+You will also learn the proper routes and methods of drug and vaccine administration as well as proper terminology.

 Click here for a sneak peek at Stage 5

 In this stage, you will be taught the fundamentals of small animal nursing.
-This stage will provide you with the tools needed to properly nurture the animals in your care.
-This stage focuses on identifying different breeds of dogs and cats, recognizing normal and abnormal behavior in dogs and cats, identifying common diseases and medical conditions, and properly caring for the hospitalized patient in your charge.
+This stage is richly informative and will provide you with the essential tools needed to properly nurture the animals in your care.
+This stage focuses on the skills needed to identify different breeds of dogs and cats, recognize normal and abnormal behaviour in dogs and cats, identify common diseases and medical conditions, and properly care for the hospitalized patient in your charge.
 The essentials of patient housing, including environmental considerations, feeding and watering, socialization and exercise will also be addressed.
 Preventative care such as grooming, ear cleaning, nail trimming, bathing and dipping, along with dental hygiene will be covered as well.
 The prevention of nosocomial infections and zoonotic diseases and the delicate subject of euthanasia is all part of this very educational stage.

 In this stage, the fundamentals of career building will be explored, as well as how to apply them to secure a position as an ABC Certified Veterinary Assistant.
 Special focus is placed on the job search, how to write resumes, compensation considerations, how to plan a productive job interview, and how to maintain job security.
-This stage also offers insight on how attitude affects your career, and the importance of financial planning and stability.
+This stage also offers insight on how attitude affects your career, how to set yourself up to succeed, and the importance of financial planning and stability.

 Stage 10 -